 - Prepare your financials – 2 years of filed accounts, 6 months of bank statements, cash flow forecasts.
 Secured lenders conduct more thorough due diligence than unsecured lenders.

 - Get a professional valuation – most lenders require a RICS-qualified valuer to assess property used as security.
-This is typically arranged by the lender and costs £500–£1,500, payable by the borrower.
+This is typically arranged by the lender and costs £500–£1,500, payable by the borrower (Cambridge & Counties defers this until approval).

 - Appoint a solicitor – the legal charge must be registered at Companies House (for company assets) or HM Land Registry (for property).
 Solicitor fees are typically £1,000–£3,000 depending on complexity.